 - Lump sum.
-You can receive your benefit in a lump sum. - Single life annuity.
+You can receive your benefit in a single lump sum; - Single life annuity.
 This option is the normal form of payment for single participants.
-If you are married, you can elect to have your benefit paid over your lifetime only.
-Benefit payments will stop when you die and will not continue to anyone else. - 1%, 50%, 75%, or 100% joint and survivor annuity.
+If you are married, you can elect to have your benefit paid over your lifetime only with spousal consent.
+Benefit payments will stop when you die and will not continue to anyone else; - 1%, 50%, 75%, or 100% joint and survivor annuity.
 These options are similar to the normal form of payment for married participants and are available to single and married participants.
-After your death, you may have 1%, 50%, 75%, or 100% of your reduced monthly benefits continue for the lifetime of your beneficiary.
+After your death, you may have 1%, 50%, 75% beginning January 1, 2008, or 100% of your reduced monthly benefits continue for the lifetime of your beneficiary.
 The amount of your benefit will be adjusted based on the percentage you choose to have continued, your age, and your beneficiary's age on the date benefit payments are scheduled to begin.
-If your beneficiary predeceases you after you elect a joint and survivor annuity and your benefit payments have commenced, you may not name another beneficiary and your benefit payment amount will not change. - Cash refund annuity.
+If your beneficiary predeceases you after you elect a joint and survivor annuity and your benefit payments have commenced, you may not name another beneficiary and your benefit payment amount will not change; - Cash refund annuity.
 This option pays you a monthly benefit for life.
-If you die before the total of your monthly benefit payments equals your hypothetical Plan account balance when your benefit started, your beneficiary will receive the difference in a lump sum.
-If you die after receiving monthly benefits equal to the value of your hypothetical Plan account when payments started, no payments will be made to your beneficiary.
-You may select a new beneficiary if your beneficiary dies after you begin receiving your Plan benefit.
-If you die without a beneficiary on file and before you received the value of your hypothetical Plan account, the remaining monthly benefit payments will be paid to your spouse or domestic partner, and if no spouse or domestic partner survives you, to your estate in a lump sum. - Equalized annuity.
+If you die before the total of your monthly benefit equals your account balance when your benefit started, your beneficiary will receive the difference in a lump sum.
+If you die after receiving monthly benefits equal to the value of your benefit when payments started, no payments will be made to your beneficiary.
+You may select a new beneficiary if your beneficiary dies after you begin receiving your benefit.
+If you die without a beneficiary on file and before you received the value of your entire benefit, the remaining payments will be paid to your spouse or domestic partner, and if no spouse or domestic partner survives you, to your estate in a lump sum; or - Equalized annuity.
 This option is designed to level out monthly payments throughout your lifetime and is available if you terminate and commence your benefit between ages 55 and 62.
 Under this option, you will receive a larger monthly pension until you reach age 62.
 Then payments will decrease.
-This payment option assumes you elect to begin your Social Security benefit at age 62, even if you do not.
+This payment option assumes you elect to begin your Social Security benefit at age 62 even if you do not.
 If you choose this option and begin Social Security at age 62, your total income from the Plan and Social Security would be approximately the same throughout your retirement.

-If you elect to receive your benefit as an annuity, payments will start on the first of the month following your retirement date or the date you elect to commence benefits, as long as you complete and submit the required forms on time.
+If you elect to receive your benefit as an annuity, payments will start on the first of the month following your retirement date, as long as you complete and submit the required forms on time.
 Keep in mind that if you elect an annuity, once payments begin you cannot change your election or your beneficiary, except as noted above for cash refund annuities.